Miglet15/covas-apollo-project/README.md

 # COVAS Memory Service

 > **part of the [COVAS Local AI Project](https://github.com/Miglet15/covas-local-ai-project/tree/dev)**
-> the memory backend — runs on a home server, handles transcript ingestion, LLM extraction, and SQLite persistence so your ship's computer actually remembers who you are session to session
+> the memory backend — runs on a home server, handles transcript ingestion, LLM extraction, and SQLite persistence so your ship's computer actually remembers who you are between sessions instead of starting fresh every time like nothing happened

 ---

 ## what this is

-this is the companion microservice to [covas-local-ai-project](https://github.com/Miglet15/covas-local-ai-project/tree/dev). it doesn't do much on its own — it exists to offload memory processing off the gaming PC so inference and game I/O don't have to compete for resources.
+this is the companion microservice to [covas-local-ai-project](https://github.com/Miglet15/covas-local-ai-project/tree/dev). it doesn't do much on its own — it exists to offload memory processing off the gaming PC so inference and game I/O don't have to fight each other for resources. good architecture is just setting appropriate boundaries, really.

 **what it does:**